List of United States Navy aircraft squadrons: Air Test and Evaluation (VX), (HX), (UX) squadrons

 The VX designation was first used from 1927 to 1943 to designate "experimental squadron".
 It was again used beginning in 1946 when four "experimental and development" squadrons (VX-1 (still exists today), 2, 3 and 4) (Note: VX-1: anti-submarine aircraft and technologies, VX-2: pilotless aircraft and guided missiles, VX-3: helicopters, and VX-4: airborne early warning aircraft and technologies) were established to develop and evaluate new equipment and methods.
 From 1946 to 1968 the designation was variously "Experimental and Development" squadron, "Operational Development" squadron, "Air Operational Development" squadron and "Air Development" squadron.
 In 1969 the designation changed to "Air Test and Evaluation" squadron and it remains as such today.

+In 2002 the Naval Air Systems Command's five aircraft and weapons test squadrons which conducted developmental test and evaluation of aircraft and weapons systems were all redesignated Air Test and Evaluation Squadrons using the same designation as the then existing two Navy and one USMC operational test and evaluation squadrons except that the rotary wing squadron was designated with the first letter 'H' rather than 'V'.
+When a specialized unmanned aerial vehicle test and evaluation squadron was established in 2018 it was designated with the first letter 'U' in place of the standard fixed wing 'V'.

-Air test and evaluation squadrons test everything from basic aircraft flying qualities to advanced aerodynamics to weapons systems effectiveness.
+Air test and evaluation squadrons test everything from basic aircraft flying qualities to advanced aerodynamics to weapons systems effectiveness and employment.
 VX-20, HX-21, VX-23, UX-24, VX-30 and VX-31 are developmental test and evaluation squadrons which conduct or support developmental test and evaluation of aircraft and weapons as part of the Naval Air Systems Command (NAVAIRSYSCOM) while VX-1 and VX-9 are operational test and evaluation squadrons which along with USMC squadrons HMX-1 and VMX-1 conduct operational test and evaluation of aircraft and weapons as part of the Operational Test and Evaluation Force (OPTEVFOR).